dannyyqyq/simple_rnn_imdb/README.md

 To retrain the model, refer to the training notebook (e.g., `train_model.ipynb`) if included in the repo.

-## 📜 License

-This project is open-source under the [MIT License](LICENSE).
-Feel free to adapt and use it!

 ## 📢 Notes
-- The model achieves moderate accuracy (~65-71%), so predictions may vary with nuanced or creative reviews.
+- The model achieves moderate accuracy (~90%), so predictions may vary with nuanced or creative reviews.
 - Built as part of my machine learning journey!

 **Happy Coding! 🎬📊**